fightforthefuture/votebot-www/app/_includes/en/faq.md

 : ## Is HelloVote private?

   HelloVote uses encryption to keep your data private.
-Sensitive information like state ID numbers and birthdays are encrypted at rest and deleted immediately after you're successfully registered to vote.
+Sensitive information like state ID numbers and birthdays are securely encrypted.
 HelloVote was created by the [Fight for the Future Education Fund](https://www.fftfef.org), a nonprofit digital rights advocacy group.
 We take your privacy seriously and we would never do anything shady with your information.